casey-c/FilterTheSpire/README.md

 This is a valid question!
 Currently, the mod is designed to have an entirely vanilla experience - any seeds you find will be unaltered from the vanilla game and can be sent to friends to play as is (without needing this mod installed at all!).
 Mods that forceably swap your starter relic need to do so carefully to ensure that the swapped relic doesn't occur again as a future boss relic reward - and need to take some subtle care to avoid affecting any of the run's hidden RNG mechanics.
 In the future, this mod will hopefully support both possible interactions for impatient players that want to skip the wait, but for now the seeds it searches for are entirely base game friendly.

-* Why didn't I get any of the relics I selected?
+* Why hasn't it found a valid seed yet? - It's a huge number of explored seeds!

 Double check to make sure the selected relics are unlocked on the profile you're using.
 One popular swap is Pandora's Box, which isn't unlocked at the beginning of the game (it's Silent's fourth unlock) - if you only choose relics you don't have access to, the seed finding algorithm won't be able to find you a seed you can play.
 In the future, I'd like it to be a bit more transparent about whether or not the parameters will be be valid.
-There's also an upper limit of 300 seeds it searches as a safety mechanism so you don't get infinitely stuck waiting.
-With the current filters and vanilla boss relic pool, reaching this limit is statistically impossible so there is likely to be another issue at play. **EDIT: I've been informed I've accidentally allowed the upgraded starter relics into the pool - these actually can't be swapped into, so if you just select these you will hit the limit and get a normal run**

-* Why aren't my settings saved between launches of Slay the Spire?

-Working on it!
-I haven't implemented this yet but it's very high priority.
+In preparation for having many more complicated filters, I've removed the upper safety limit on the number of seeds to check.
+It will probably just keeping going until the heat death of the universe or your pc - whichever comes first - if your parameters are incompatible or impossible (e.g. trying to get an Ironclad-only relic on a Silent run).

 ## Issues / Bugs / Feedback